bhuvangolhar/Data-Structures-and-Algorithms/Basics/methods.md

 **Benefits of Using Methods -**

-Methods make code modular, reusable, and easy to debug.
+Methods make code modular, reusable and easy to debug.
 They allow programmers to divide a large program into smaller parts, improving readability and reducing redundancy.
 Updating or fixing one method doesn’t affect the rest of the program, which makes maintenance easier.